nschonni/cordova-docs/articles/app-services/add-azure-mobile-app.md

 <a href="https://www.youtube.com/watch?v=VzJxTcpUXCY" class="video" title="Configure APNS">![Configure APNS](media/add-azure-mobile-app/thmb-apns-push-notifs.png)

+To follow the same steps in the tutorial, see [Register the app for push notifications on your Apple Developer portal](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-push/#optional-configure-and-run-on-ios).

 ##Task 6: (Optional) Configure Windows Notification Service (WNS)

 If you want to send push notifications to Windows devices, you must configure WNS and add the WNS credentials to your notification hub.
 Follow steps in this video.

 <a href="https://www.youtube.com/watch?v=9pc4GglHNsY" class="video" title="Configure WNS">![Configure WNS](media/add-azure-mobile-app/thmb-wns-push-notifs.png)

+To follow the same steps in the tutorial, see [Register your app for push notifications with WNS](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-push/#optional-configure-and-run-on-windows).

 ##Task 7: Get ready to run your app!